 - e.
 Route technical specifications, as well as a list of potential vendors, to Purchasing.
 (Do not alter our BID/RFP template.) - f.
 Perform final review of technical specifications and be prepared to answer technical questions from vendors.
 Any information that needs to be disseminated to all vendors shall be done as an addendum issued by Purchasing.
 If applicable, attend pre-bid meeting and answer technical questions. - g.
 AWARD: After bids have been opened, recommend award on form provided.
 Bid must be awarded for the most responsive bid from a responsible bidder.
 If recommendation for award is being made to anyone other than the low bidder, attach memo stating specific reasons why the low bid is not acceptable.
 RFP's are awarded to the vendor who scored the most points on predetermined evaluation criteria.
 Don't reveal status of your recommendation to the vendor.
-Refer vendors with questions to Purchasing. - h.
+Refer vendors with questions to Purchasing.

+h.
 POOR PERFORMANCE?
 When things go wrong, don't remain silent!
 Contact Purchasing and let us remedy the problem.
-Remember to DOCUMENT, DOCUMENT, DOCUMENT!
+Remember to DOCUMENT your concerns, the actions of the vendor, and any other information or evidence that shows, proves, or exhibits the vendor's poor performance.
 Even if you have had on-going problems with a vendor, we will have a very hard time canceling a contract or not awarding them a new contract, unless we have proper documentation of the problem.